Bruno (1988 film)

-Bruno is a 1988 Filipino action film directed by Jun Raquiza and starring Max Laurel as the titular character, alongside Ken Snell, Jane Castellvi, and Vicky Roa.
-It was released in early April 1988.
-Luciano E. Soriano of the Manila Standard gave the film a negative review, criticizing it as a trite entry to the vigilante film genre with forgettable performances, though he commended its bleak cinematography.
+Bruno is a 1988 Filipino action film directed by Jun Raquiza and written by Raquiza and Helen Atienza.
+It stars Max Laurel as the titular character, alongside Ken Snell, Jane Castellvi, and Vicky Roa.
+Produced by Shamrock Productions, the film was released in early April 1988.

+Luciano E. Soriano of the Manila Standard gave Bruno a negative review, criticizing it as a trite entry to the vigilante film genre with forgettable performances, though he commended its bleak cinematography.

 Plot

 Bruno is a former soldier trained to kill enemies with his bare hands.
 After his brother and sister die in the hands of a crime syndicate, Bruno takes it upon himself to avenge their deaths.